Grevillea heliosperma: Description

 Grevillea heliosperma grows as a shrub to 3–5 m high,sometimes reaching 8 m.
 The rough bark is grey to black.
-The deeply lobed leaves are anywhere from 15–40 cm long, with individual lobes or pinnae 5–15 cm long by 0.-3 cm wide.
+The deeply lobed leaves are 15–40 cm long, with individual lobes or pinnae 5–15 cm long by 0.3–1.0 cm wide.
 The compound flower heads, known as inflorescences, appear from May or June to September, and are borne terminally.
 The flowers are arranged in sometimes-branched racemes, the end rachis 60–160 mm long, and are red to deep pink.
 Each flower is on a pedicel 5–12 mm long and the pistil is 34–46.5 mm long.
 Flowers are followed by glabrous, thick-walled, more or less spherical follicles 18.5–35 mm long, each containing two seeds.

 Grevillea heliosperma resembles G. decurrens, which has pink flowers and is found in more gravelly soils.
 The two are closely related and have been considered conspecific, and there are populations with some intermediate characteristics.